javaidiqbal11/Book_Publisher/README.md

 - Content Rephrasing: Rephrases sections of eBook content.
 - Embedding Storage: Stores content embeddings in Qdrant for future retrieval and analysis.
 - Pattern Matching: Extracts specific sections using flexible pattern matching to recognize a variety of eBook heading styles.
+- Book Description: Update book description based on the keywords/tags.

 ## Installation
 1- Clone the repository: